One week itinerary for a road trip in Jordan

 The high salinity of the Dead Sea water is not to be taken lightly !
 It can be dangerous for your body.
 Here is my advice :

 - Don’t bathe for more than 15 minutes to avoid the salt eating away at your skin.
 Moreover, it is essential to rinse yourself with fresh water afterwards for the same reason!
 If you go to my spot, a man offers a shower on the parking lot for 2 dinars / person.
 Otherwise, bring water bottles.

 - Don’t put your head under water : such salty water in your eyes, it can be very dangerous.
 If this happens, rinse your eyes out immediately with fresh water.

 - That’s pretty logical, but don’t drink the cup either.
 I imagine you don’t want to end up dehydrated.

 - Bring plenty of drinking water and sunscreen.

 - Wear shoes to walk on the salt beach – if you’re sensitive, bring water shoes to take the few steps necessary to swim.

-For this night, the Jordan Nomads booked an unusual accommodation in the middle of nature: Ein Lahda Camp Site.
-The camp was very cool and we ate very well at the dinner.
-The temperatures are cool at this altitude in November, but there are warm blankets in the cabins.
+For this night, I slept in an unusual accommodation in nature : Ein Lahda Camp Site.
+The camp was very cool and I ate great dinner.
+Temperatures are cool at this altitude in November, but there are warm blankets in the huts.

 ➡️ Hiking in the Dana Reserve